The Costa Rican Colón is the official currency of Costa Rica. Its currency symbol is ₡, CRC.

 CONTRACT OF EMPLOYMENT IN COSTA RICA

 Non-compete provisions are permitted in Costa Rica if they are reasonable.
 The employee will need to be paid during any periods of restriction.
-The terms will need to be assessed on a case by case including activities, geographical restrictions, and payment.
+The terms will need to be assessed on a case-by-case basis including activities, geographical restrictions, and payment.
 If no agreement is in place for payment, it is commonly 50% of the standard salary.
 Non-solicitation provisions are also permitted in Costa Rica.

 MATERNITY LEAVE IN COSTA RICA

-Expectant mothers are entitled to 4 months maternity leave.
-This is taken 1 month before the expected due date and 3 months after the due date.
+Expectant mothers are entitled to four months' maternity leave.
+This is taken one month before the expected due date and three months after.
 The cost of maternity leave is split equally between the employer and the CCSS (Costa Rican Social Security Fund).
 Fathers working in the private sector are not entitled to paternity leave.
-Fathers working in the public sector are entitled to 8 days paid paternity leave.
+Fathers working in the public sector are entitled to eight days’ paid paternity leave.

 SICKNESS LEAVE IN COSTA RICA

-An employee is entitled to the first 3 days of sick leave at full pay.
-This is spilt between the employer and social security.
-After 3 days social security will pay 60% of the employees salary, the employer is not obliged to pay anything after the initial 3 days of sickness.
+An employee is entitled to the first three days of sick leave at full pay.
+This is split between the employer and social security.
+After three days, the employer is not obliged to make continued payments, but social security will pay 60% of the employee’s salary.
 The employee must ensure a medical certificate is submitted to the social security administration within 48 hours of the start of the sick leave to receive payment.
-Employees are also entitled to 3 days paid bereavement leave.
+Employees are also entitled to three days’ paid bereavement leave.